How To Check If Someone Else Is Using Your Instagram Account

 It may seem that a site like Instagram is relatively safe from such fears since it’s just a place for people to post pictures, right?

 Unfortunately, that isn’t true.
 Hackers often target social media accounts because they are a doorway into a person’s entire electronic life.
 Instagram has been hacked in the past, most recently in 2017 when up to six million accounts were compromised.
+Hackers are often interested in obtaining your personal information such as your birthday or the answer to your security questions so that they can access another account.

 But how can you tell whether your Instagram has been hacked in the first place?